Georgia Wildlife Resources Division

 If you are a facility operator, you can add or update your information in our database.
 When contacting us, please provide your business name and address, your name (as contact), county of operation, business telephone number, hours of operation and directions.
 You can contact Melissa Cummings (firstname.lastname@example.org or 706-557-3326)

-This list was updated November 21, 2015.
+This list is updated by request.
 Notify email@example.com of any errors or omissions.

 Feral hog processing facilities are regulated by the Georgia Department of Agriculture.
-For more information on feral processing facilities, contact the Georgia Department of Agriculture, Meat Inspection Section.
-The facilities listed below are capable of processing feral hogs (Custom Exempt & State Inspected facilities).
+For more information on feral processing facilities, contact the Georgia Department of Agriculture, Meat Inspection Section .
+The facilities listed are capable of processing feral hogs (Custom Exempt & State Inspected facilities).
 Call ahead to ensure that a particular facility can/will process feral hogs.
 Many of these facilities also process deer.

 All wild alligator harvested under the quota hunt system during the Georgia Alligator Season is for personal human consumption and not for introduction into commerce.
 Alligator processing facilities are regulated by the Georgia Department of Agriculture.
 For more information on alligator processing facilities, contact the Georgia Department of Agriculture, Consumer Protection Division - Seafood Safety Office.